 H. Clarke Powers School is proud to be an authorized IB World School offering the Primary Years Programme (PYP).
-Currently, we are in the Consideration Phase for the Middle Years Programme.
+Currently, we are a Candidate School for the Middle Years Programme.
 The International Baccalaureate Programme works to develop the whole child and builds within students the passion for learning.
 In the Primary Years Programme, teachers and students generate questions with which to conduct inquiry into significant content.
 Through this inquiry process, students gain essential knowledge and skills and are encouraged to engage in responsible action.
 They do all of this in a climate which fosters positive attitudes and develops a concept of internationalism.

 Through the PYP at H. Clarke Powers, children:

 - conduct research that has local and global significance

 - acquire and practice a range of essential skills

 - develop positive attitudes towards learning, the environment and other people

 - have the opportunity for involvement in responsible action

 UNITS OF INQUIRY